mosip/documentation/docs/resident-services-ui-developer-guide.md

 # Resident Services UI Developers Guide

 This [repository](https://github.com/mosip/resident-ui) contains the UI code for Resident portal.
-To know more about the functions that a resident can perform via this portal, refer [here](https://docs.mosip.io/1.2.0/modules/resident-services).
+To know more about the features and functions present on the portal, refer [here](https://docs.mosip.io/1.2.0/modules/resident-services).

 ## Build and Deployment